 Feta cheese (or goat cheese)

 WHAT TO DO:

-Buy feta cheese packed in water, and not crumbled feta cheese, which is moist and flavorful.
-Crumbled feta tends to be dry.
+Buy feta cheese packed in water, not crumbled feta cheese.
+Feta in water is moist and flavorful whereas crumbled feta tends to be dry.
 For perfectly cooked, deliciously caramelized vegetables, turn each piece halfway through cooking time.
 I use tongs or a fork to turn them one by one.
 It takes less than a minute to turn a whole tray full of veggies and it's so worth it!